-According to the Dutch Patent Act, universities and their medical centres own the rights to discoveries and inventions made by their employees.
-In their IP regulations they have extended this to discoveries of others, such as interns and externally funded PhD candidates.
-However, universities and medical centres have developed policies that acknowledge the researchers’ inventorship.
-In general researchers can look forward to a 1/3 share of the net income from exploitation of the IP rights.
-All researchers contributing to an intellectual (and original) invention are considered inventors.
+According to the Dutch Patent Act (Rijksoctrooiwet) and the CAO-NU, universities and their medical centres own the rights to discoveries and inventions made by their employees.
+In the institutes’ IP regulations, this extends to discoveries of others, such as interns and externally funded PhD candidates.
+Nevertheless, universities and medical centres do acknowledge inventorship in their policies.
+When your finding is protected with a patent, all the inventors will always be listed in the patent as the ‘inventor’.
+The patent itself will be registered in your university’s name.

-The actual patenting process starts with submitting the IXA Invention Disclosure Form.
-The IXA business developers will inform you on all details and guide you through the process.
-After this the business developers start identifying companies or organisations for whom the invention can be interesting.
-Of course, any activities in this process, for instance in meeting with potential sponsors and licensees, and in helping the patent attorney in the patenting process are taken in close cooperation with you as the inventor.
+The actual patenting process starts by submitting the IXA Invention Disclosure Form.
+The IXA business developers will guide you through the process.
+After the patent has been submitted, your dedicated business developer can start identifying companies or organisations to whom your invention may be of interest.
+During the entire process, IXA will keep working in close co-operation with you as the inventor.